cloudant-labs/slate/source/includes/api/_sharding.md

 ####	`R` arguments

 The `R` argument can be used for single document lookups.
-When you set `r` value, it defines the number of responses the coordinator will wait to receive before responding to the client.
+When you set `R` value, it defines the number of responses the coordinator will wait to receive before responding to the client.
 The responses come from the nodes hosting the shard replicas.

 The coordinator can respond more quickly if you set `R` to 1.
 The default setting for `R` is 2.
 Most replicas use this setting.
 If a replica is higher or lower than 3, the default for `R` changes appropriately.

 ####	`W` arguments

 The `W` argument can be specified on single document write requests.
-Like the `r` argument, `w` affects the number of responses the coordinator will wait to receive before it replies to the client.
+Like the `R` argument, `W` affects the number of responses the coordinator will wait to receive before it replies to the client.
 Keep in mind that `W` does not affect the write behavior in any way.

 Setting `W` to 1 can improve response times to the client, but the coordinator is still issuing all three write requests within the database.
 For example, one write request is sent to each replica that holds the document.
-The default setting for `w` is 2.
-You can set a higher `w` value since `w` lets the client receive notifications when additional replicas are updated with the new document.
-Since `w` does not change the write behavior, it cannot change the database consistency properties for that request.
+The default setting for `W` is 2.
+You can set a higher `W` value since `W` lets the client receive notifications when additional replicas are updated with the new document.
+Since `W` does not change the write behavior, it cannot change the database consistency properties for that request.